-A recent survey conducted by Akademos on college student textbook purchasing and bookstore services revealed a troubling trend — a large percentage of students wait until on or after the first day of class to order course materials.
+A recent survey conducted by Akademos on college textbooks and bookstore services revealed a troubling trend — a large percentage of students wait until on or after the first day of class to order course materials.

-The data reveal that the main reason students don’t have their course materials on the first day of class is insufficient communication.
-Most students wait to order materials because they want to confirm what materials are absolutely necessary (83%) and because they’re just unaware of what’s required (44%).
+The data reveals that the main reason students don’t have their course materials on the first day of class is insufficient communication.
+Most students wait to order course materials because they want to confirm what materials are absolutely necessary (83%) and because they’re just unaware of what’s required (44%).

-- Implementing a course materials communication plan: This plan should outline when and how course materials should be communicated to students as well as how compliance will be enforced.
+- Implement a course materials communication plan: This plan should outline when and how course materials should be communicated to students as well as how compliance will be enforced.

 - Set standards for course-related information: Institutions should consider setting standards for course descriptions, syllabi and other course-related information to ensure they clearly state what materials are required and what students must have on the first day of class.